Jesper Bratt Game Preview: Devils vs. Wild

 Bratt Season Stats Insights

-- In three of seven games this season, Bratt has scored a goal, and he has one game with multiple goals.
+- Bratt has scored a goal in a game four times this season over eight games played, with multiple goals in two of those contests.

-- Bratt has a point in six games this season (out of seven), including multiple points three times.
+- Bratt has a point in seven games this year (out of eight), including multiple points four times.

-- Bratt has posted an assist in a game five times this year in seven games played, including multiple assists once.
+- Bratt has posted an assist in a game six times this year in eight games played, including multiple assists once.

-- The implied probability that Bratt hits the over on his points over/under is 35.7%, based on the odds.
+- Bratt's implied probability to go over his point total is 69.4% based on the odds.

 Sign up for Underdog fantasy today.